The strategic management of inventory

 Holding cost is an important factor in the inventory levels organisations target and ultimately hold.
 This is because of the decisions which are made on the basis of assumed holding cost.
 To take the two most important instances:

-• Optimal Procurement order sizes can be calculated by offsetting re-order costs and volume discounts against holding cost.
+- You can calculate optimal procurement order sizes by offsetting re-order costs and volume discounts against holding cost.
 This directly affects raw materials inventory levels

-• Optimal Production batch sizes can be calculated by offsetting set up costs against holding cost.
+- You can calculate optimal production batch sizes by offsetting set up costs against holding cost.
 This directly affects finished goods inventory levels

 Note in these two examples we say “can”.
 In many cases organizations make these decisions with no explicit holding cost.
 Instead, they might produce “lot for lot”.
 Or they might simply choose the batch/order sizes that minimize production/acquisition costs within the constraints of what is possible in terms of capacity and reasonable in terms of expected demand.
 If you find a year’s worth of a particular raw material in your warehouse because Procurement found a great deal on it, this effect is in evidence.

-inventory optimization initiatives a lot of focus is put on safety stock levels, but order/batch size is another key lever.
+It is easy to underestimate the importance of holding cost for working capital.
+In inventory optimization initiatives the focus is often on safety stock levels, but order/batch size is another key lever.
 Let me illustrate this with a simplified example:

 Demand for a product is 100 units per month.
-It is produced in 400 unit batches every 4 months.
+Production is in 400 unit batches every 4 months.
 This means on average (net of safety stock), 200 units are on stock over the course of a year.

 Now halve the batch size to 200 units produced every 2 months.
 Average stock holding (again, net of safety stock) over the year is now only 100 units.